-Most doctors will tell you of the importance of keeping a migraine diary.
-There is also a saying "what is measured, can be managed" by Peter Drucker.
-Not only do these records provide accurate details to give to your primary care physician, it helps you determine patterns and see what's working.
+Your doctor will (should) tell you of the importance of keeping a migraine diary.
+Not only will these records help you to provide accurate details to give to your primary care physician, they can help you determine patterns and see what's working.

 When I hear the word diary, I automatically think "Dear Diary Migraines Suck!"

 And then I think of a useful and organized record keeping system that answers questions and helps solve problems.

 But I always think they suck first just FYI!

 I have kept records for years now.
 I keep them to monitor any changes and it has become routine to write down anything new I do or take.

 For example, just a few months ago I wrote down the date I put on my tinted migraine glasses.
 I would forget otherwise, and I need to see if they make a difference.

 It especially helps when doctors ask questions you've not thought of like "what did you do differently three months ago?"
 I don't know about you, but sometimes when I just can't answer their questions, my records can.

 You will find a few options here, the migraine journal and the diary along with some other things to help you form the foundation of your treatment strategies with doctors and your other health professionals.